Morriar/nit/lib/android/README.md

 Additional `android/` folders may be placed next to more specific Nit modules to change the Android resources for application variants.
 The more specific resources will have priority over the project level `android/` files.

+#### `assets_and_resources`

+> Use the ResourceManager to retrieve resources from the `res` folder of your app
+> Use the AssetManager to retrieve resources files from the `assets` folder of your app
+> both are available from `App`
+> If you write your own resources in your NIT project part of the application,
+> you are obliged to set a string resource with the name "app_name" or it will be
+> impossible for you to compile the apk correctly

+#### `assets`

+> This module is a client of `assets_and_resources` as the latter
+> covers the services of Android.

 ## Compilation modes